 Map of Muir snow field with compass bearings

 Warm hooded parka - synthetic is best (Patagonia DAS, Wild Things Belay Parka or similarly warm parka)

 Mt Rainier is magnet for winter storms.
 Rainier can be getting nuked while other mountains, especially those east of the crest, are enjoying relatively descent weather.
-On the other hand, Mt Rainier is a big mountain and one can often get above the cloud layer and enjoy warm, sunny conditions while everything else is socked in.
+On the other hand, Mt Rainier is a big mountain and one can some times get above the cloud layer and enjoy warm, sunny conditions while everything else is socked in.

 If you are traveling to attempt Rainier in winter allow more time than you think you need.
 This will give you a better chance of getting a window of good weather.
 Make alternate plans should Rainier be getting hammered.
-There are many small ski resorts and good back country skiing (if avi conditions allow) if that is your bag.
+There are many small ski resorts and good back country skiing (if avalanche conditions allow) if that is your bag.
 Reliable ice climbing can be found in and around Lillooet, BC about 6 hours north of Seattle.
 Great mixed alpine climbing can be found in the Stuart Range which due to its position east of the crest can have better weather.
 Dragontail, Colchuck, Argonaut Peaks and Mt Stuart all offer reasonable winter access and routes ranging in difficulty from easy to hard.